Laguiole Traditional Knife 11 cm Guilloche Desert Ironwood

 Desert Ironwood (Olneya tesota) - One of the world hardest wood and most difficult to work with due to its density.

 This increasingly rare wood comes from dead trees that have been left to dry in the desert heat for decades.
-As it starts to fossilizes, the wood turns reddish brown with a golden hue and beautiful veining.
-This very slow growing wood can be well over 100 years old.
+As it starts to fossilize, the wood turns reddish brown with a golden hue and beautiful veining.
+The wood from this very slow growing tree can be well over 100 years old.
 Harvested in Arizona or Northwestern Mexico.